Cais/opus-primus/readme.txt

 any item with a previously applied license, stated or not, which will take precedence.

 * Normalize.css is a project by Nicolas Gallagher and Jonathan Neal.
-Licensed as Public Domain - see http://necolas.github.com/normalize.css/
+A minimized version is used.
+Licensed as Public Domain
+- for more information see http://necolas.github.com/normalize.css/

+* less-1.3.0.js is a project by Alexis Sellier.
+A minimized version is used.
+Licensed under Apache v2.0
+- for more information see https://github.com/cloudhead/less.js

 == Screenshots ==